qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/raster-missing-nodata-value/index.md

 >DEM values of -0.1 m represent ocean

-Since you don't need this dataset to represent ocean locations (and it covers up your basemap), you decide you'd like to encode this ocean value in the metadata as a NoData value.
+Since you don't need this dataset to represent ocean locations (and it covers up your basemap), you decide you would like to encode this ocean value in the metadata as a NoData value.